A Primer On Cushing’s Disease: What is Cushing’s Disease in Dogs?

-Cushing’s disease, named after the first physician who reported it, results from an excess of cortisol in the body.
+Cushing’s disease, named after the first physician who reported it, results from excess cortisol in the body.

 It is most common in middle-aged to older dogs.
 The most susceptible breeds include: